DomVinyard/blog/_drafts/why-s-it-so-hard-to-find-a-co-founder.md

 title: 'Why''s it so hard to find a co-founder? '
 description: That special someone
 author:
-- name: ''
-  avatar: ''
 - name: Naima Camara
   avatar: "/uploads/nim-1.png"
 image: "/uploads/screenshot-2021-07-18-at-16-52-38.png"

 ---
 So you've come up with a great idea for an app, website or another business venture.
-You get started and soon realise that building the solution, marketing it and selling it to customers, is too much for one person to do.
+You get started and soon realise that building the solution, marketing it and selling it to customers is too much for one person to do.
 Especially as a side-hustle.
 But who can I work with on this?
 And more importantly, who do you trust?

 Herein lies what leading business professor, Noam Wasserman terms _The Founder's Dilemmas._ According to Wasserman, venture capitalists (VCs) attribute 65% of failures within portfolio companies to problems within the startup's management team.
 The first dilemma is the one detailed above: solo-versus-team dilemma.
 Then after months of going at it alone, that special someone comes to the fore.
 Don't get too comfortable because this dilemma is swiftly followed by a tradeoff between "building financial value and maintaining a grip on the steering wheel."
 In every other part of life, building wealth and accumulating power come hand in hand, but when it comes to starting a business they are diametrically opposed.

-In the co-founder "honeymoon phase", when you're spending all day brainstorming with a glint in your eye and plotting your visions for the future, is really when one should be asking these difficult questions:

-1. What kind of organisation do I (or now we) want to build?
-2. What are our main objectives?
-Are they aligned?
-3. Are we building a slow and steady life-style business or a hyper-growth risky endeavour?
-4. What position should each of us take?
-5. What milestones do we want to hit and what are your key metrics to get there?
-6. How do we divide equity in a way that is fair? _Hint, hint.
-The answer is almost never 50/50._

 As Wasserman wisely reminds us, "the founding process is "a marathon made up of a series of 100-yard dashes" and "every 100 yards, the runner or founder faces a key decision with long-term consequences."